-- There are alternative concepts and methods that we could use, but I will only discuss techniques most common in Particle Physics today, notably:

-- 1. Frequentist statistics

-- Bayesian used in most other fields

-- 2. profile likelihood ratio developed for the LHC

-- You are probably already familiar with the other common method, least squares (χ^2) fit

-- 3. CLs limits

-- not really used outside our field

-- I will not discuss the following techniques, which are more commonly taught in statistics courses or not so commonly used in Particle Physics.

-- 1. combination of results (BLUE etc)

-- I will mention Likelihood combination

-- 2. goodness-of-fit (χ^2 , KS test, etc)

-- 3. ... or any techniques used on event data, before the final statistical interpretation

-- multivariate discrimination, machine learning, sPlots, etc.
+- This is not a complete statistics lecture - Instead, I hope to introduce some of the statistical techniques used in Particle Physics that may not have been covered by more general statistics courses, and give some hints on how to use them. - We will only discuss techniques specifically used in Particle Physics today, notably: - 1.
+Frequentist statistics - Bayesian used in most other fields - 2. profile likelihood ratio in the form developed for the LHC (and used elsewhere) - you are probably already familiar with the other common method, least squares (χ^2) fit - 3.
+CLs limits on rates, cross-sections, etc. - · not really used outside our field - 4.
+Unfolding histograms - also used in scientific image processing (AKA "deconvolution" or "unsmearing") - We will not discuss the following techniques, which are more commonly taught in statistics courses - 1. combination of results (BLUE etc) - I will mention Likelihood combination - 2. goodness-of-fit (χ^2 , KS test, etc) - 3. ... or any techniques primarily used on event data, before the final statistical interpretation - multivariate discrimination, machine learning, sPlots, etc.